 Diabetes South Africa recommends testing for pre-diabetes in adults with the following risk factors:

-People who belong to an ethnic group that is disproportionately affected by diabetes (in South Africa, if you are of Indian descent, you are at particular risk).
+- People who belong to an ethnic group that is disproportionately affected by diabetes (in South Africa, if you are of Indian descent, you're at particular risk).

 How is pre-diabetes diagnosed?